-The financial statements of the University include the campuses of Amherst, Boston, Dartmouth, Lowell, Medical School, and the President's Office of the University, Worcester City Campus Corporation (WCCC), the University of Massachusetts Amherst Foundation (UMass Amherst Foundation), as well as the University of Massachusetts Building Authority (Building Authority).
+The financial statements of the University include the campuses of Amherst, Boston, Dartmouth (including UMass Law), Lowell, Medical School, UMass Online, and the President's Office of the University, Worcester City Campus Corporation (WCCC), the University of Massachusetts Amherst Foundation (UMAF), University of Massachusetts Medical School Foundation (UMMSF) as well as the University of Massachusetts Building Authority (Building Authority).

 The Building Authority is a public instrumentality of the Commonwealth created by Chapter 773 of the Acts of 1960 (referred to as the Enabling Act), whose purpose is to provide dormitories, dining commons, and other buildings and structures for use by the University.
-WCCC is a tax exempt organization founded to support research and real property activities for the University.
-The UMass Amherst Foundation was established in 2003 to support private fundraising on behalf of the faculty and students of the Amherst campus.
+WCCC is a tax-exempt organization founded to support research and real property activities for the University.
+The UMAF was established in 2003 to support private fundraising on behalf of the faculty and students of the Amherst campus.
+The UMMSF was established in 1991 to support fundraising and philanthropic activities of the Medical School.
 These component units are blended in the financial statements of the University because of the significance and exclusivity of their financial relationships with the University.
 Refer to Note 17 for condensed financial information for these blended component units.

-The University also includes the financial information of the University's discretely presented component units, the University of Massachusetts Foundation, Inc. (UMF) and the University of Massachusetts Dartmouth Foundation, Inc. (UMDF).
+The University also includes the financial information of its discretely presented component units, the University of Massachusetts Foundation, Inc. (UMF) and the University of Massachusetts Dartmouth Foundation, Inc. (UMDF).
 In these financial statements, UMF and UMDF are collectively known as The Foundations.
 These are related tax-exempt organizations founded to foster and promote the growth, progress and general welfare of the University.